 - ALMA-UK Economic Impacts Project Stage 1_FINAL REPORT Welsh Language version

-The Stage 1 research was developed collaboratively by all ALMA-UK members and jointly funded by Museums Galleries Scotland; the Scottish Library and Information Council; the Scottish Council on Archives; CyMAL: Museums Archives and Libraries Wales; the Northern Ireland Museums Council and the Public Record Office of Northern Ireland.
+Stage 1 was jointly funded by Museums Galleries Scotland; the Scottish Library and Information Council; the Scottish Council on Archives; CyMAL: Museums Archives and Libraries Wales; the Northern Ireland Museums Council and the Public Record Office of Northern Ireland.

 Stage 2 of the research focuses on economic valuation of libraries.
 A key conclusion of the Stage 1 research was that a different approach was needed for libraries, based on user value.
 Also commissioned from ERS, the report following this research, together with the accompanying toolkit, are expected in spring 2014.